ihart-mhc/ihart-mhc.github.io/applications/development/java/index.md

 ## Eclipse

 In order for Eclipse to compile and run your project, it needs to know about the iHart client library and its dependencies.
-To link the `.jar` files included in the project:
+To link the `.jar` files included with iHart:

 1. Open your project in Eclipse.
 (If you have not already created a Java project, go ahead and do so now.)
-1. Under the "Project" menu, click on "Properties".
+1. Under the \"Project\" menu, click on \"Properties\".
 A popup window should appear.
-1. Click on "Java Build Path" from the menu on the left.
+1. Click on \"Java Build Path\" from the menu on the left.
-1. Click on the "Libraries" tab on the top.
+1. Click on the \"Libraries\" tab on the top.
-1. Click on "Add External JARs" on the right.
+1. Click on \"Add External JARs\" on the right.
-1. Navigate to where you downloaded the iHart project, and then to the "client/library/java" folder.
+1. Navigate to where you downloaded the iHart project, and then to the \"client/library/java\" folder.
 1. Add both the `ihart-library.jar` and `javax.json.jar` files.
 They are both required for the project to compile and run.
-1. Hit "OK" at the bottom right.
+1. Hit \"OK\" at the bottom right.

 At this point, you should be able to import the ihart package and its contents.

 ## Command Line

-If you’re planning on compiling your project from the Terminal/Command Prompt, the iHart client library and its dependencies need to be available.
+If you\'re planning on compiling your project from the Terminal/Command Prompt, the iHart client library and its dependencies need to be available.
 Whenever you compile or run your program, you will need to include the necessary `.jar` files in the classpath.